Capitol Reef & Grand Staircase-Escalante

 Hotel 8:00 am

 Grand Staircase-Escalante National Monument, created in 1996, is a vast expanse of public land that includes three distinct areas: Grand Staircase, Kaiparowits, and Escalante Canyon.
 The cliffs and terraces of the Grand Staircase, the rugged Kaiparowits Plateau and the wondrous Escalante River Canyons are combined to preserve a diverse geologic treasure.
 When linked to the adjoining Capitol Reef National Park, which protects the 100 mile monocline of the Waterpocket Fold, you’ll find a territory presenting a hiking and photography experience of a lifetime.
 This area was one of the last places in our country to be mapped due to the rugged remoteness.
-Cliffs, monoliths, slot canyons, natural bridges, domes, petroglyphs and arches can all be found on the trails that we will explore, when entail only a small portion of this immense wilderness.
+Cliffs, monoliths, slot canyons, natural bridges, domes, petroglyphs and arches can all be found on the trails that we will explore.
+Even so, we will see only a small portion of this immense wilderness.